 Through a classic orthopedic lens, Walters should have been confined to a wheelchair by the time he was 20 years old.
 But, clearly, he wasn't.

-Following this thought experiment, let's acknowledge this: Not all children and not all adults are able to absorb impact well initially, but can teach their bodies to get more adept at it.
+Following this thought experiment, let's acknowledge this: Not all children and not all adults can absorb impact well initially, but can teach their bodies to get more adept at it.

 This is important.

-If we see that human beings can improve their ability to absorb impact, instead of experience decline in movement from day one, then we have evidence that impact absorption is a skill that can get better and worse, and we have evidence that this is a skill that is not tied to the condition of a tiny 3 mm cushion that allegedly degrades over time.
+If we see that human beings can improve their ability to absorb impact, then we have evidence that it is a skill that is not tied to the condition of a tiny 3 mm cushion that degrades over time.
 It indicates that muscle firing patterns and timing are far, far more important.

 The labra or menisci are not the limiters of physical capacity.